 Each day children return to green.
-Children can move back to green within the day if they have redeemed themselves by demonstrating correct choices.

-After consequence of a missed break for a red card, children go back to green.
+Children will automatically move back to green after every half day session.
+After a consequence of a missed break/detention for a red card, children go back to green.

-Parents are contacted if their child receives 5 or more verbal warnings over a two-week period.
+Parents are contacted if their child receives 5 or more verbal warnings (white cards) over a two-week period.
 Any child who obtains 3 or more Yellow Cards over a two-week period receives a phone call home.
-Parents are contacted after every Red Card incident via text/letter and/or a phone call.
+Parents are contacted after every Red Card incident.
 As a school we will also use restorative justice strategies to help resolve disputes.